 In this post I’d like to share with you this educational tool I discovered a few years ago, which I love using with my advanced students of English.
-It’s called You Be The Judge and I always use it as complementary material for my classes related to crime and punishment.
+It’s called You Be The Judge (Australian version: You Be The Judge) and I always use it as complementary material for my classes related to crime and punishment.
 It’s also a great self-study or teaching resource for students of criminal law.

 In a nutshell, You Be the Judge is an interactive guide to sentencing with real life criminal cases where you are put in the place of the judge.
 As you click on each case, you hear the defendant’s plea, listen to the facts, hear the aggravating and mitigating factors, and it’s your task to decide on the sentence.
 At the end, you get to see the sentence passed by the judge in the real case and you can compare it to yours.